spacelift-io/terraform-provider-spacelift/docs/resources/stack.md

 - `showcase` (Block List, Max: 1) (see [below for nested schema](#nestedblock--showcase))
 - `slug` (String) Allows setting the custom ID (slug) for the stack
 - `space_id` (String) ID (slug) of the space the stack is in.
 Defaults to `legacy`.
+- `terraform_external_state_access` (Boolean) Indicates whether you can access the Stack state file from other stacks or outside of Spacelift.
+Defaults to `false`.
 - `terraform_smart_sanitization` (Boolean) Indicates whether runs on this will use terraform's sensitive value system to sanitize the outputs of Terraform state and plans in spacelift instead of sanitizing all fields.
 Note: Requires the terraform version to be v1.0.1 or above.
 Defaults to `false`.
 - `terraform_version` (String) Terraform version to use
 - `terraform_workspace` (String) Terraform workspace to select